 • Maintain mechanical equipment as directed.

 • Maintain Keeper log book and record daily activities.

-• Take weather readings every day and record.
+• Take weather readings every day and record them.

 • Weed the walkways.

 • Lend assistance to ships and sailors in distress, when needed.